-- 3. Start a new run and select the workflow type as HBV.
+- 6. Load the samples.
+Primary or secondary sample tubes can be loaded and minimum sample volume depends on the tube type and size.
+Refer to the supported sample tubes section for more details. - 7.
+Create the work order.
 There are three ways to create a work order: - By using the sample editor before the sample rack is loaded into the cobas x 480 instrument ("Editor" button on the right of the main menu).
-Work orders can be saved, edited and reloaded if necessary. - By following the software wizard for the new run and loading specimens into cobas x 480 instrument when prompted.
-The specimen barcodes will be automatically scanned, and the requested results for each specimen must be defined. - By using your institution's LIS system.
+Work orders can be saved, edited and reloaded if necessary.
+When selecting the requested results, select "HBV". - By following the software wizard for the new run and loading samples into cobas x 480 instrument when prompted.
+The sample barcodes will be automatically scanned, and the requested results for each sample must be defined.
+When selecting the requested results, select "HBV". - By using your institution's LIS system.

-Refer to the cobas[®] 4800 System Operator's Manual for cobas[®] HBV for more details.
+Refer to the cobas[®] 4800 System - User Assistance for more details.
 When selecting the requested results, check "HBV".

-- 4. Load samples and define/select workorder or use LIS as appropriate.
-The minimum sample volume depends on the tube type and size.
-Refer to the cobas[®] 4800 System Operator's Manual for cobas[®] HBV for more details. - 5.
-Follow the software wizard guide and load consumables.
+Load samples and define/select workorder or use LIS as appropriate.

+8. Load the consumables as instructed by the software wizard.
 Do not load or remove individual tips into a partially used tip rack, as the software tracks the number of tips that are left.
-If there are not enough tips for the run to be conducted, the software will alert the user. - 6.
+If there are not enough tips for the run to be conducted, the software will alert the user.

+9. Load the reagents.

 Load the sample preparation reagents into the barcoded reagent reservoirs.
 The reagent reservoirs are available in two sizes: 200 mL and 50 mL.
 Follow the software wizard guide to select the correct reagent reservoir size.
 The reagent reservoir barcodes must face to the right of the carrier.
-Use the "scan-scan-pour-place" method to load sample preparation reagents: - Scan the reagent bottle barcode - Scan the reagent reservoir barcode - Pour the reagent into the reservoir - Place the filled reagent reservoir into the designated position on the reagent carrier
+Use the "scan-scan-pour-place" method to load sample preparation reagents: